deankiwi/CodeWars/README.md

 # done
 ```

-once `liveCodingFile.py` has been saved it will be updated to this
+After saving, `liveCodingFile.py` updates to:

 ```python
 # leetcode
 # Name of question
 ```

-a new file would have been created `/leetcode/square num.py`
+A new file is created at `/leetcode/square num.py`:

 ```python
 def solution(a):
     return a**2